The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 6 most crowded places in Rome and how to avoid the line 2 colosseum line

 It sounds pretty intimidating, doesn’t it?
 As you can imagine, since it is such a famous attraction the tourist lines to visit the Roman Colosseum can get a little crazy, to say the least!
-The lines are usually so long, people need to wait for 2 or even 3 hours on average to get their ticket and enter!
+The lines are usually so long, that people need to wait for 2 or even 3 hours on average to get their ticket and enter!
 Except for all this wasted time that could be spent in a better way, the weather is usually hot there, especially if you are going during summer/high season.
 So why would you want to spend your vacation time waiting in a queue?

 Don’t get discouraged, as I am here to offer you my secret tips and solutions for avoiding those long lines!